holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/01_skills_assessment_2/lesson_plan.md

     - Why is being in a workspace important?
     - How do you know that you are/are not in a workspace?
 - Unit Testing
-    - Show examples
+    - Show simple piece of code
-    - Why is this important?
+    - What tests should be created?
+    - Why?
 - Class program
     - Create function that checks if word starts/ends with same letter
     - Function returns a boolean
     - Create three unit tests
-- Talk about worksheet
+- Talk about `skills_assessment.pdf`
     - Explain progression of problems:
         - Shows use of `input`
         - Ability to run a program